OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-49.md

 Cursed be their anger, for it is fierce, and their wrath, for it is cruel!
 I will scatter them in Jacob and disperse them in Israel.

 ## Genesis 49:8
-“Judah, your brothers will honor you; your hand will be on the neck of your enemies; your father’s sons will bow down to you.
+“Judah, your brothers will honour you; your hand will be on the neck of your enemies; your father’s sons will bow down to you.

 ## Genesis 49:9
 Judah is a lion’s cub; from the prey, my son, you have gone up.
 He crouches and lies down like a lion, and like a lioness—who dares to rouse him?